What is Bootstrap? Impact of Bootstrap on Web Development

 Doesn’t Promote Skill Enhancement

-Developers learn and reinforce their CSS skills by working and implementing them in web development.
-Unfortunately, Bootstrap provides predefined CSS classes, which do not encourage hard work, skill enhancement, or growth in knowledge.
+Developers enhance their CSS skills by actively using and applying them in web development projects.
+Unfortunately, Bootstrap provides predefined CSS classes, which do not encourage hard work, skill enhancement, or knowledge growth.

 Conclusion

-Just like everything has pros and cons of always, including in any prestigious frameworks, programs, etc., the reliance on the same too comes with its perks and perils.
-Though, it is undoubtedly a trend that needs to be held on to.
+Like everything has pros and cons, including in any prestigious frameworks, programs, etc., the reliance on the same also comes with benefits and risks.
+However, it is undoubtedly a trend that needs to be held on to.

-So, it is better to use it with caution and implement it; hence Bootstrap must be used where necessary.
-However, as our web apps and sites grow, we will find Bootstrap as a high curvature for a beginner’s solution.
+So, it is better to use it with caution and implement it; hence, Bootstrap must be used where necessary.
+However, as our web apps and sites grow, we will find Bootstrap to have a steep learning curve.